MicrosoftDocs/cloud-adoption-framework/docs/scenarios/hybrid/arc-enabled-servers/eslz-identity-and-access-management.md

 ## Managed identity

-The Azure AD system-assigned identity can only be used to update the status of the Azure Arc-enabled servers (for example, the 'last seen' heartbeat).
+The Microsoft Entra system-assigned identity can only be used to update the status of the Azure Arc-enabled servers (for example, the 'last seen' heartbeat).
 It's still possible to allow an application on your server to use the system-assigned identity, to access Azure resources (for example, to request secrets from a key vault).
 You should:

 - Consider which legitimate use-cases exist for server applications to [obtain access tokens](/azure/azure-arc/servers/managed-identity-authentication) and access Azure resources, while also planning for access control of these resources.
 - Control privileged user roles on Azure Arc-enabled servers (members of the local administrators or hybrid agent extensions applications group on Windows and members of the [himds](/azure/azure-arc/servers/agent-overview#agent-component-details) group on Linux) to avoid system-managed identities being misused to gain unauthorized access to Azure resources.